arunk-k/careeer/README.md

 This is the **frontend** for the Book Review Board web application.
 It is built with **React (Vite)**, **Redux Toolkit**, and **React Router DOM**.
-The frontend communicates with the backend API to allow users to register, login, add books, and write reviews.
+The frontend communicates with the backend API to allow users to register, login, add books, browse books, view book details, and write reviews.

 ---